568875138/assemblyline/docs/build_vm_base_disk_ubuntu_14.04.md

 # Creating the Ubuntu 14.04 base VM disk
 This will install the bootstrap code for an assemblyline base VM image.
-All actions need to be performed from inside de machine your installing.
+All actions need to be performed on the VM being installed.

 **Prerequisites:**

-* You have to install the Ubuntu base OS before.
+* Installation of the base Ubuntu OS.
 See [Install Ubuntu Server](install_ubuntu_server.md)
-* You have saved your al_private directory onto your personal user on bitbucket
+* You have saved your al_private directory to your personal user account on bitbucket

 ## Install bootstrap and source